Maps and photos note: click or tap to see any maps or photographs below as a high resolution version.

 Now exit onto the busy A2 road and cross with care.
 Ahead of you is the Bishop Gate, an attractive entrance and gatehouse with associated gardens, sitting at the top of the Black Glen which you visited earlier (if you have not already done so, you may need to pay admission at this point).

 Enter by the gate and keep right down the valley / arboretum following the signs for Castlerock.
-At point (A) bear right and follow the path up out of the woodland to gain another view of the lower fish-pond you crossed at the start of the walk.
+You will some come to the path crossroads you crossed earlier and here you bear right and retrace your steps from before.
+Follow the path up out of the woodland to gain a view over the fish-pond, railway line and out to sea.
 The path now runs straight ahead deep set between hedges for 200m until you arrive back at the 12 Apostles on the edge of Castlerock.

 Now return to the station along Main Street taking time to enjoy the interesting mix of house styles here.
 Seaside seems to have always brought out the desire to build something a little different!